AdityaIza/Bangkit-bfaa/README.md

 Version: 1.0.0

-Built with
+Built with :
-Kotlin
-Android Studio
-XML
-Gradle
+Kotlin,
-Android SDK
+Android Studio,
-Material Design
+XML,
+Gradle.

 -------------------------------------------------------------------------------------------------------
 Features that be added to the application: